btakita/briantakita.com/packages/web/content/posts/multi-underscore-tag-naming-convention-analysis.md

 	the combination of multiple elements of this methodology will be given limited treatment, with future posts giving fuller treatments.

-TODO: In the future, I will post how & why the "Multi Underscore Tag Naming Convention"
-	can assist in creating simpler software that scales with complexity.
-Also, I will explain how this naming convention makes it easy to find abstractions
-	in a codebase with confidence, across any number of software & data layers.

 <hr class="more"/>

 ## Deconstructing "Multi Underscore Tag Naming Convention"